 What is it?

-The Early Pregnancy Signs Analyzer shows you an estimate of the probability of your signs appearing on pregnancy charts in the chart gallery.
+The Early Pregnancy Signs Analyzer shows you an estimate of the probability of your signs appearing on pregnancy charts.

 Can it tell me if I am pregnant?